thisisignitedoreo/mbml/README.md

 # MewnBase Mod-Loader
-MewnBase Mod-Loader, that can install mods from shared repository, local mods, and load may mods at a time.
+MewnBase Mod-Loader, that can install mods from shared repository, local mods, and load many mods at a time.

 ## Quickstart
 Download a nuitka build from the [latest release](https://github.com/thisisignitedoreo/mbml/releases/latest)